YuseiNozaki/wm-itemstructure-effect/README.md

 Compatible with various operating systems such as Windows, Mac, and Linux.

 # Usage
-Please run index.html in any PC browser.
+Please run main.html in your PC browser.